coala/coala/docs/Developers/Newcomers_Guide.rst

 -----------------------------------

 Now that your commit has been sent to your fork, it is time to do a ``Pull Request``.
 It can be done by accessing your fork on GitHub and clicking ``New Pull Request``.

 **Congratulations!** You have now created your first ``Pull Request``!

 .. note::

     Do not delete your comments on Github because it makes it hard for other developers to follow on that issue.
     If necessary, edit your comment in case there is a typo or a task list to be updated.
     If you have to add some new information, make a new comment.

-If you know you have more work to do on this ``Pull Request`` before it is ready to be accepted, you can optionally indicate this to other developers by starting your ``Pull Request`` title with ``wip`` (case-insensitive).
+If you know you have more work to do on this ``Pull Request`` before it is ready to be accepted, you can optionally indicate this to other developers by starting your ``Pull Request`` title with ``wip:`` (case-insensitive).

 Step 7.
 Waiting for Review
 --------------------------